dooboolab-community/expo-router-starter/README.md

 ## Quick News

-- In default, [dooboo-ui](https://github.com/dooboolab/dooboo-ui) ui framework is preinstalled in the project.
+- In default, [dooboo-ui](https://github.com/dooboolab/dooboo-ui), a ui framework for [Expo](https://expo.io) is preinstalled in the project.
 Hope you like it 🧡.
+- Default package manager is set to [bun](https://bun.sh) which is fastest in 2023.